S.E.F.A.C.: History

+The car was conceived for the AIACR European Championship racing formula for Grand Prix cars that came in effect in 1934, with the main rule being a weight limit of max.
+750 kg (without fuel and tyres) until an engine size limit was introduced in 1938.
+In Germany, the new government since 1933 had subsidised both Mercedes-Benz and Auto Union to built such cars.
+While these new Silver Arrows were fast in the 1934 French Grand Prix, none of them finished, and the Italian Alfa Romeo entered by Enzo Ferrari dominated the race, finishing 1-2-3, with the sole other finisher being a Bugatti Type 59 that was lapped four times.
+The S.E.F.A.C. had not shown up.

+The French public was not pleased about the lack of performance by Bugatti, and even lack of participation of French brands like Delage, Delahaye or Talbot-Lago.

-The car was conceived for the 1934–37 Grand Prix formula, and funded by a subscription fund under the authority of the Societé d'Etudes et de Fabrications d'Automobiles de Course, from whose initials the car took its name.
+To raise funds, France set up a Comité de la Souscription Nationale pour le Fonds de Course, thus it was literally Design by committee that operated a subscription fund for the Societé d'Etudes et de Fabrications d'Automobiles de Course, from whose initials the car took its name.
 The design was done by Émile Petit, who had designed Salmson cars in the 1920s; it was powered by a 2,771 cc engine in a U8 format, with twin overhead camshafts linked by a common crankcase, one crankshaft powering a supercharger, the other the gearbox.
 However the car only produced 275 hp and was considerably overweight, weighing in at over 900 kilograms.